Top 10 Palliative Care Research Priorities List

 A number of recommendations emerged from the priority setting work, the first of these was to engage key stakeholders in discussions on how the priorities can be realised.
 A strategic planning workshop took place to enable discussion on the identified final Top 10 Research Priorities for palliative and end of life care specifically across the island of Ireland.

 The AIIHPC PCRN strategic plan 2017 -2022 outlines key activities aligned to the Top 10 research priorities.
-This includes supporting PCRN members to ensure their research responds to the identified research priorities; as well as identifying focussed research programmes that are informed by the research priorities.
+This includes supporting PCRN members to ensure their research responds to the identified research priorities; as well as identifying focused research programmes that are informed by the research priorities.

 To find out more about the project visit the palliative hub professional.